#ash Bags

 Hash Bags is a non-custodial wallet.
 Your seed phrase and private keys live on your device and never touch us.
 We don't run servers that store user data.
-We don't operate analytics, crash reporting, or telemetry of any kind.
+We run no analytics, no automatic telemetry, and no crash-reporting SDK — the only diagnostic data we ever receive is an error report you choose to send us (see "Opt-in error reports" below).
 We don't have accounts, emails, passwords, or logins.

-Where data does leave your device, it goes to (a) the blockchain nodes you query to read balances and broadcast transactions, and (b) third-party services you explicitly opt in to — Trocador for swaps, MoonPay for fiat buys (when enabled).
+Where data does leave your device, it goes to (a) the blockchain nodes you query to read balances and broadcast transactions, and (b) third-party services you explicitly opt in to — Trocador for swaps and, where available, MoonPay for buying and selling with fiat.
 Those providers have their own privacy policies, linked below.

 Nothing.
 Hash Bags has no backend.
 There are no accounts to sign up for, no servers we run that your wallet contacts for tracking purposes, and no analytics SDK embedded in the app.
 Specifically, we do not integrate Sentry, Firebase Analytics, Crashlytics, Amplitude, Mixpanel, Google Analytics, or any equivalent.